 The American Foundation for Research and Consumer Education in Social Work Regulation (“Foundation”) is a 501(c)3 organization that supports efforts to explore the ways in which professional social work regulation affects the profession and the public it serves.
 The Foundation sponsors a grant program for research on a wide range of topics relevant to social work professional regulation, including consumer protection, professional continuing education, social work supervision, complaints against licensees, and related areas.
 Social work faculty, students, members and staff of regulatory boards or provincial colleges in the United States and Canada may apply for grants.

-To date, the Foundation has sponsored research on complaints and disciplinary actions taken against social workers, knowledge of licensure and regulation among social work faculty and students in New Jersey, and access to clinical supervision in rural areas of Minnesota.
-Currently, sponsored research is exploring online information about sanctioned social workers, the importance of licensing among aboriginal people, and the efficacy of continuing education.
+To date, the Foundation has sponsored research on complaints and disciplinary actions taken against social workers, knowledge of licensure and regulation among social work faculty and students in New Jersey, access to clinical supervision in rural areas of Minnesota, and the efficacy of continuing education.
+Currently, sponsored research is exploring the importance of licensing among aboriginal people.
+A study recently began on unprofessional conduct of social workers and the potential risks to the public, and another study is under way to assess the ethical implications of students who shortcut to satisfy educational requirements.
 The Foundation is particularly interested in research projects that can serve as a basis or touchstone for additional related efforts, with the goal of creating a body of research in this important area of social work and public policy.

 Funding and General Information

 - Funding.
 The Foundation may award one $5,000 grant (reserved for MSW or doctoral social work students only), two $10,000 grants, and one $25,000 grant to successful research proposals.